digidotcom/xbee-python/doc/user_doc/xbee_terminology.rst

 ================

 This section covers basic XBee concepts and terminology.
-The XBee Python library manual refers to these concepts frequently, so it is important to understand these concepts.
+The XBee Python Library manual refers to these concepts frequently, so it is important to understand them.

 RF modules
 ----------

 A radio frequency (RF) module is a small electronic circuit used to transmit and receive radio signals on different frequencies.
 Digi produces a wide variety of RF modules to meet the requirements of almost any wireless solution, such as long-range, low-cost, and low power modules.

 XBee RF modules